gberlin1/Greenhouse-Gas-Emission-2018/README.md

 # Greenhouse-Gas-Emission-2018

-## I will look at greenhouse gas emissions form 2018 here.
-## This is my final project in stat184.
+This is the final project for Stat 184.
+In this project, I took data from the EPA's greenhouse gas reporting program to learn about the sources of greenhouse gas emissions in the United States.